South Carolina Accident Lawsuit Process

 4. Damages: the plaintiff suffered losses as a result.

 In car accident cases, another driver may be negligent in any number of ways.
 They might coast through a stop sign, text while driving, go too fast for the conditions, or fail to yield before merging onto a highway.
-If the other driver did something to cause your accident, you may be able to recover financial compensation for your losses.
+If the other driver did something to cause your accident, you may be able to recover financial compensation for your losses by filing a claim against their insurance policy.

 In some situations, an injury victim may not have to prove that the other driver was negligent.
 Under the legal theory of negligence per se, if the at-fault driver violated a statute and the plaintiff suffered the type of harm that the law was designed to prevent, then the defendant will be considered negligent per se.
 In the example above, if the plaintiff can show that the other driver ran the red light, then that will usually be enough to recover money.